wernerglinka/metalsmith-bare-bones-starter/README.md

 ### Config

+- `config.js`: storing simple props for the various build files
 - `gulp.js`: this is main build tool file.
+- `postcss.config.js`: this is a helper config for gulp style building.
-- `metalsmith.js`: this is the Metalsmith build file.
+- `metalsmith.js`: this is the Metalsmith build tool file.
+- `penthouse.config.js`: this is the critical CSS build tool file.

 ### Serve